braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 You can integrate Segment's web source (Analytics.js) and native client-side libraries with Braze using either a side-by-side ("Device-mode") integration or a server-to-server ("Cloud-mode") integration.

-Your choice of connection mode will be determined by the type of Source the destination is being configured for.
+Your choice of connection mode will be determined by the type of Source the destination is configured for.

 | Integration | Details |
 | ----------- | ------- |